-- The purpose of this curriculum is to create an awareness among the leaders of the need to increase their influence and mobilize their youth for service and mission. - Help youth leaders to fully understand the necessity to maintain a specific ministry adapted to the needs of the Ambassador and Young Adults age group. - The leader to outline strategies that will be launched to equip the youth population to face the challenges of this 21st century and develop a strong "faith maturity" and a close relationship with God.
+- The purpose of this curriculum is to create an awareness among the leaders to improve their ministry and mobilize their youth in service. - Help youth leaders to fully understand the necessity to maintain a specific ministry adapted to the needs of the Ambassador age group and that of Young Adults. - The leader will commit to outline strategies that will be launched to equip the youth population to face the challenges of this 21st century and develop a strong "faith maturity" and a close relationship with God.